ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 #### Recommended actions:
 {: #troubleshooting-step1-actions}

-* Scale your deployment to a higher plan.
 * Increase storage or IOPS if disk latency is high.
 * Review workload spikes in your application.